Universal Embedding Function for Traffic Classification via QUIC Domain Recognition Pretraining: A Transfer Learning Success: Conclusion

-We then transferred the $\Phi$ embedding function to five TC datasets: UCDAVIS19, UTMOBILENET21, MIRAGE19, MIRAGE22, and CESNET-TLS22.
-Four of these datasets were accessed through the \textit{tcbench} framework, which provides curated and pre-split datasets to facilitate proper benchmarking.
-The $\Phi$ embedding function proved to be highly successful, beating SOTA performance on four of the five datasets.
-The improvements over SOTA were approximately 4\% on UTMOBILENET21 and MIRAGE19, 1.5\% on UCDAVIS19, and 0.5\% on MIRAGE22.
-CESNET-TLS22 was the only dataset where our approach did not match SOTA, falling short by 2\%.
+We then transferred the $\Phi$ embedding function to seven TC datasets: ISCXVPN2016, MIRAGE19, MIRAGE22, UTMOBILENET21, UCDAVIS19, CESNET-TLS22, and AppClassNet.
+The transfer learning approach proved to be highly successful, beating SOTA performance on nine of ten downstream TC tasks.
+Strong gains exceeding 5\% were achieved on the ISCXVPN2016, MIRAGE19, UTMOBILENET21, and UCDAVIS19 datasets.
 Overall, the embedding function demonstrated strong generalization across all tested tasks.
 To our knowledge, no similar transfer learning achievements have been reported in the TC domain.
 We conclude that the domain recognition task, on which we developed and trained the embedding function, is well suited for the pretraining of TC models due to its complexity, large number of classes, and straightforward labeling process.
+An additional experiment presented in Appendix~\ref{ap:pretraining-matrix} evaluates individual TC tasks for pretraining, and the results indicate that domain recognition clearly outperforms the other tasks.